PataphysicalSociety/soupault.app/site/reference-manual.md

 Generates a random number from 0 to `max`.
-The RNG is seeded at soupault startup time so numbers are not completely predictable, but it's not cryptographically secure.
+The RNG is seeded at soupault startup time so numbers are not completely predictable, but it is not cryptographically secure.

 ##### <function>Sys.is_unix()</function>